pevargas/netsys/udp/README.md

 --------
 ### To Run the Program ###

-First create the executables `client` and `server` with the following command:
+1. Create the executables `client` and `server` with the following command:

 	  	make

-Next, run the server program, replacing <port> with a number between 1024 and 65535:
+2. Run the server program, replacing <port> with a number between 1024 and 65535:

 	 	./server <port>

-After that, run `hostname -i` to get the IP address of the server.
+3. Run `hostname -i` to get the IP address of the server.
 Open up a new terminal.
 Use the found address and the port number you used in the following command in the new terminal:

 	 	./client <server_ip> <server_port>

 That's all for now!

 ### Other Useful Commands ###

-1. `make clean` to start rm the executables and what have you.
+1. `make clean` to create clean workspace.

   [w]: http://www.vargascorpus.com/
   [e]: mailto:patrick.vargas@colorado.edu